2023/2024 Housing Residential Agreement

 Valid contract termination reasons include but are not limited, to:

-- Member of military called to active duty.
+3. Member of the military called to active duty.

 If a resident wishes to withdraw from housing in the winter semester after the last listed date to submit a Housing Contract Termination Request form, the resident may appeal in writing by contacting housing@sc4.edu.
 Submitting a contract termination appeal does not guarantee the release of the resident from the financial obligations of second semester.